Streamlining Workflows | HPE

 As a UX Designer on this project, I:

-• Oversaw early pain point discovery
+• Supported early pain point discovery

 • Improved priority user story tasks & metrics